-- Cover the pork shoulder steaks with the marinade, then leave them in the fridge overnight (or at least for 3-4 hours).
-Allow to come up to room temperature before cooking.
+- Cover the pork shoulder steaks with the marinade, then leave them in the fridge overnight (or for at least for 3-4 hours).
+Allow to come up to room temperature and season with salt and pepper before cooking.

 - We recommend cooking your meat over the bbq to get that lovely charcoal flavour, but if the weather doesn’t cooperate you can also cook your pork over a hot cast iron pan with a bit of olive oil in your kitchen.

-- Cook your meat until it gets a good colour on both sides and once ready let your meat rest in a platter for 7 minutes.
+- Cook your meat until it gets a good colour on both sides and the pork is cooked through.
+Once ready, let your meat rest on a platter for 6 minutes.
 You can also cook some pieces of fresh pineapple here with the pan juices.

 - In the meantime warm up Soft Taco Wraps over a hot pan and keep them warm wrapped up in a tea towel.